Select All That Apply To Calcitonin

 Action on Bone

 Bone is the primary target tissue for calcitonin.
-Calcitonin directly inhibits osteoclasts, the cells responsible for bone resorption (the breakdown of bone tissue).
+Consider this: calcitonin directly inhibits osteoclasts, the cells responsible for bone resorption (the breakdown of bone tissue).
 By suppressing osteoclast activity, calcitonin reduces the release of calcium from bone into the bloodstream.

 • Inhibition of Osteoclast Activity: Calcitonin binds to receptors on osteoclasts, leading to a decrease in their activity and number.
 This reduces the rate at which bone is broken down.